simgrid/simgrid/examples/README.rst

           :cpp:func:`sg_actor_is_suspended()`.

   - **Migrating Actors:**
     Actors can move or be moved from a host to another very easily.
-It amount to setting them on a new host.
+It amounts to setting them on a new host.

     .. tabs::